Covid-19 coronavirus: Heroic Kiwi nurse Jenny shares hospital ordeal of caring for British PM Boris Johnson

 "She said how proud she was of me and the country was so proud.
 It's so heartwarming and something I'll never forget."

-She even had "a bit of banter with Ardern, she said.
+She even had "a bit of banter with Ardern, she told TVNZ.
 "I responded and she messaged back immediately.
 Again, surreal, a couple of emojis".

 But her newfound fame has led to some teasing from her NHS colleagues.